getify/You-Dont-Know-JS/scope-closures/ch1.md

 }
 ```

-The global scope was not modified here, but `badIdea` was turned into a scope at run time rather than compile time.
+The global scope was not modified here, but `badIdea` was turned into a scope at runtime rather than compile time.
 Again, this is a terrible idea, for performance and readability reasons.
 Don't!

 At all costs, avoid `eval(..)` (at least, `eval(..)` creating declarations) and `with`.
 As mentioned, neither of these cheats is available in strict-mode, so if you just use strict-mode (you should!) then the temptation is removed.